ergoplatform/ergo-appkit/docs/design-contracts/design-contracts.md

 ### From Diagrams To ErgoScript Contracts

-What is nice about FlowCard Specification is that we can use it to generate the necessary ErgoScript contracts.
+What is interesting about FlowCard Specification is that we can use it to generate the necessary ErgoScript contracts.
 With tooling support this can be done automatically, with a lack of thereof, it can be done manually.
-This is what we are going to do next, create the `buyOrder` contract from the information given in the flowcard.
+This is what we are going to do next, create the `buyOrder` contract from the information given in the flow card.

 Recall that each contract is a proposition (boolean valued expression) which should evaluate to the `true` value.
 When we have many conditions to be met at the same time we